Skip to main content

 (Optional) in F2:

 You'll see In Transit, Denver, CO — Departed UPS Facility (2d ago), and so on.
-Ready to be sorted, filtered, charted, or color‑coded.
+Ready to be sorted, filtered, charted, or color‑coded — and updating itself as UPS scans the package.

-4. Apply to many rows the right way
+4. Apply to many rows — just drag-fill

 UPS services the add‑on handles